johnpeart/johnpeart.github.io/src/posts/game/2024-12-30-super-mario-six-golden-coins.md

 {% include "components/objects/pocket.svg" screenshotCount:"002" screenshotFormat:".gif" %}

-It's not all borrowed ideas from the *NES* shrunk down to a 160 by 144 pixel screen though.
-This is the game that introduced *Wario*; Mario's arch-nemesis.
+It’s not all borrowed ideas from the *NES* shrunk down to a 160 by 144 pixel screen though.
+This is the game that introduced *Wario*; Mario’s arch-nemesis.
 Without this game, there would be no *Super Mario Land 3: Wario Land*, or any of the other (to my mind inferior) *Wario* games that succeeded it.

 Anyway, I got the 6 golden coins and I bullied Wario in the final castle level (with surprising ease, I might add; maybe I'm better at this gameing thing than I thought).